Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Introduction

 \section{Introduction}

-The act of randomly assigning treatments to units in an experiment ensures that the distribution of the assignments contains no systematic biases.
-A comparison of responses between treatment groups will, in expectation, capture the average causal effect without error.
-But randomization does not ensure that the comparison captures the true effect for any specific assignment.
-It does not even ensure that the error of such an estimate is small.
-An alternative to randomization is to make the treatment groups as similar as possible in terms of observable characteristics.
-This is in an effort to maximizes balance and ensure that the only difference between the groups at the time of assignment is treatment itself.
-If successful, such an assignment would minimize the estimation error.
-The concern is that unobserved characteristics, including units' potential outcomes, may not be balanced even if the observed covariates are.
+Randomized experiments are considered the most reliable way to estimate causal effects.
+Properly implemented randomization ensures that treatment effect estimators are unbiased.
+However, randomization does not ensure that estimators capture the true effect for any specific assignment of treatments.
+In an effort to make the estimators more precise, experimenters sometimes restrict the randomization to achieve covariate balance between treatment groups.
+A concern with this approach is that unobserved characteristics, including potential outcomes, may not be similar between the groups even if the observed characteristics are.

-An idea that goes back to at least \citet{Efron1971Forcing} is that the design of an experiment involves a compromise between balance and randomization.
-Randomization does not balance observed covariates as well as a non-random assignment that specifically targets such balance.
-But randomization provides protection against imbalances on unobserved characteristics.
-We must weigh the robustness granted by randomness against the possible gains in precision granted by balancing prognostically important covariates.
-All experimental designs implicitly resolve this trade-off, giving more weight to either balance or robustness.
+An idea that goes back to at least \citet{Efron1971Forcing} is that the design of experiments involves a compromise between covariate balance and robustness.
+Randomization does not balance observed covariates to the same degree as a non-random assignment that specifically targets covariate balance, but randomization provides protection against imbalances on unobserved characteristics.
+Experimenters must weigh the robustness granted by randomness against possible gains in precision granted by balancing prognostically important covariates.